 27 To this John replied, “A person can receive only what is given them from heaven.
 28 You yourselves can testify that I said, ‘I am not the Messiah but am sent ahead of him.’
 29 The bride belongs to the bridegroom.
 The friend who attends the bridegroom waits and listens for him, and is full of joy when he hears the bridegroom’s voice.
 That joy is mine, and it is now complete.
 30 He must become greater; I must become less.”

 “Are you a friend of the bride, or a friend of the groom?” …This is the customary question the groom’s men will ask, before you are seated at the wedding.
 If you are a friend of the bride…you are seated on the left; if you are a friend of the groom, you’ll be seated on the right.
 With this thought in mind, I would like to use the allegory of a wedding to make some points.
 For example: John the Baptist called himself "The friend of the Bridegroom.”
 If we are the friends of Jesus we, like John, will be introducing people to Jesus by sharing the Good News.
 Jesus said His friends do what He says.
 (John 14:15-24; John 3:22-30) Paul was also a spiritual matchmaker, “A Friend of the Bridegroom”, and He was also “A Friend of the Bride.”
 A Disciple maker can be compared to, the close friends of the Bride, who attend and assist her; in preparation for the wedding day.
-This is the good work the Lord has planned for all His children, not just a few.
+This is the good work the Lord has planned for all His children.
+And, by- the- way, the term lay-man is not found in the Bible.
+It is the job of every Christian!

 In his book, Everyday Discipleship for Ordinary People, (page 165) Steward Briscoe says, “It would be impossible to win the nations if those called to do the winning didn’t visit the nations.
 The truth of this is as incontrovertible as it is inconvenient.
 It means in simplest terms that disciples have always needed to examine their own understanding of the Master’s call in order to see if He wants them to make the necessary sacrifices involved in reaching out to disciple other ethnic groups.
 The “going” for a considerable number of Christians will entail crossing an ocean, but for those who honestly believe that this is not what the Master wants for them, the command is no less crucial.
 How about traveling across the street to a neighbor family or even across the office to a colleague?
 There is always somewhere to go, and that means crossing some kind of barrier-whether geographical, political, sociological, or just plain psychological.
 It should be apparent to all disciples in any era that the discipling of the nations does not happen when the disciples who know don’t go.”

-Putting On God’s Glasses
+Putting on God’s Glasses

 I am extremely near-sighted; so if I need to see anything past the end of my arm I must put my glasses on.
 Likewise if I desire to see with spiritual eyes I must put on God’s glasses.
-It was Cherri Holcomb, one of the disciples of Herb Hodges, who first put the glasses of the spirit on the eyes of my heart…then for the first time I saw what biblical Disciple making looked like.
+It was Cherri Holcomb, one of the disciples of Herb Hodges, who first put the glasses of the Spirit on the eyes of my heart…then for the first time I saw what biblical Disciple making looked like.
 And, as Cherri said, once I saw it, I could never ever not see it again!